Emphasize Photos with the Page-Curl Effect

-Curl your photos; achieve eye-catching results In the world of two-dimensional print and web design, it's sometimes hard to imagine how photos will look on a computer screen.
-But when a photo editor gives a 2-D photo a 3-D page-curl effect, the converted image can drastically or subtly add extra flair, making your photo and the page it's on be easily noticed.
+Curl your photos; achieve eye-catching results.
+In the world of two-dimensional print and web design, it's sometimes hard to imagine how photos will look on a computer screen.
+But when a photo editor, using Photoshop, gives a 2-D photo a 3-D page-curl effect, the converted image can drastically or subtly add extra flair, making your photo and the page it's on be easily noticed.

 On each of these three page-curl pages, Warren presents remarkably realistic curl effects added to one or more corners of images, along with examples of image twists, bends, folds, and shadows.
-Not only can the classic curl be created in any direction and to any degree, but shadows can be applied to backgrounds beneath the curls to maximize a photo's eye-catching 3-D results.
+With Photoshop, not only can the classic curl be created in any direction and to any degree, but shadows can be applied to backgrounds beneath the curls to maximize a photo's eye-catching 3-D results.

 A recent photo of a white marble sculpture of a muscular Roman male torso was overlaid with a parchment texture.

 Digital staining was added to the parchment layer to give a bruised, antiquated feel.

 The curl — stained and shadowed — helps suggest an aged period photo.